NaoiseGaffney/BookRepository/README.md

 | Application Logs              | X | f |   | X | Application logs provide application endpoint/function information related to each user/reader.
 In future, viewing these logs, and filtering them per user/reader and severity is useful to identify issues.
 Rotating logs are deleted after 10 instances. |

 ## Application Logging and Flash Messaging Levels
+Application logging is key to gather application usage for statistics and planning, for security reasons to detect potential attempts at disrupting the site, for performance planning as the site grows (increased usage and conversion rates) to ensure the use of the Book Repository is always a pleasant exeperience, and for root-cause and impact-analysis in the event of critical issues disrupting the end-user experience.

+Flash messaging keeps the users/readers informed (success, info, failure) through continuous feedback as they use the features of the Book Repository.

+Python default logging is used, and additional information is attached to the log message to fulfil the above-mentioned application logging requirements.
+In future the Admin Dashboard will filter application log messages by user/reader, endpoint/function, and severity.

+Local development uses a rotating file handler which makes the logs easier to read (colour-coded) and search as they are saved to files.
+Heroku places constraints on logging, prefering the use of the exisitng application log and paid for logging tools.

 | Logger   | Flash   | Message       | Environments                                                 | Notes                                                                                                                                                    |
 |----------|---------|---------------|--------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Notset   |         |               |                                                              |                                                                                                                                                          |